 Slight variations exist on Fridays to allow for House Meetings and the distribution of Pink Cards and awards.
-Bells are rung at the start of Periods 1, 3, 5 and at the end of Period 6.
+Bells are only rung at the start and end of School and at the end of Recess and Lunch.

 The cycle number of each day is displayed at various places around the School and in the boy's Diary.
 Students can access their timetable and all calendar information in the School's portal, "Lampada".

 The Tutor Period at 10.00 am Monday - Thursday is used for different purposes on various days in various parts of the School.
 These include a weekly Chapel Service and the Headmaster's Assembly on Thursday.
 On two days every week the Tutor Group meets on its own with its Tutor.
 These occasions are used for administrative purposes, for pastoral work and counselling.

 The School believes strongly in the value of regular and demanding homework at all levels.
 Such activity is a valuable reinforcement of classroom teaching, and, if encouraged within the home, helps in the development of self-motivation and self-discipline on which Shore places a high priority.
 A full and clear statement on homework is to be found in the Curriculum Handbook appropriate to a boys' level of study.
 The following is given as an outline in regard to the expected length of homework.